apache/trafficcontrol/docs/source/overview/delivery_services.rst

 .. _ds-ssl-key-version:

-Slice Range Request Plugin Block Size
+Range Slice Request Block Size
 -------------------------------------
 The block size in bytes that is used for `slice <https://github.com/apache/trafficserver/tree/master/plugins/experimental/slice>`_ plugin.